FDA Advances Plan To Slash Nicotine In Cigarettes

 The agency cited research that could support reducing levels of nicotine to 0.3 to 0.5 milligrams per cigarette.
 The nicotine levels delivered by conventional cigarettes made domestically are in the range of 1.1 to 1.7 milligrams, according to the notice.

-Cutting nicotine to 0.5 milligram or less could help about 5 million adults smokers to quit within one year and prevent more than 33 million people from becoming regular smokers by the year 2100.
+Cutting nicotine to 0.4 milligrams could help about 5 million adults smokers to quit within one year and prevent more than 33 million people from becoming regular smokers by the year 2100.
 The shift could reduce the current U.S. smoking rate from 15 percent to as low as 1.4 percent, the FDA said, and prevent 8 million tobacco-related deaths by the end of the century.

 The FDA's move was welcomed by anti-smoking advocates.